github/docs/content/copilot/github-copilot-enterprise/copilot-chat-in-github/using-github-copilot-chat-in-githubcom.md

    Alternatively, to open the complete file, click the ellipsis (**...**), then select **Open**.

 1. Within a conversation thread, you can ask follow-up questions.
-Follow-up questions will continue to use the selected knowledge base as context until you explicitly detatch the knowledge base or select a different one.
+Follow-up questions will continue to use the selected knowledge base as context until you explicitly detach the knowledge base or select a different one.

 {% data reusables.copilot.chat-conversation-buttons %}